WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Alignment | The player's current alignment.
 Target | The player's target.
 Counter | The player's counter.
-PublicVotingPower | Evaluates the player'S current public voting power.
+PublicVotingPower | Evaluates the player's current public voting power.
-PrivateVotingPower | Evaluates the player'S current private voting power.
+PrivateVotingPower | Evaluates the player's current private voting power.
 RandomPlayer | Selects a random player from a list of players (e.g. `@All->RandomPlayer` would return an entirely random player).
 MostFreqRole | Returns the most common role amongst a group of players (e.g. `@(Group:Wolfpack)->MostFreqRole` would return the most common role in the wolfpack).
 Attr(\<AttributeName\>) | Returns a certain custom attribute that is applied to the player.